pusarlavinay/Cybersecurity-Task2-Phishing-mail/README.md

 - `phishing_email.txt` – Sample phishing email used
 - `phishing_analysis_report.md` – Detailed analysis of phishing red flags
+- `MX tool box` - Screenshot of a mail using tool

 - `README.md` – Documentation of the task and outcome

 ---